 If you do end up hitting an animal, pull over, check for damage, and call local law enforcement if you need to.

 There are often unidentified objects on roadways, especially highways and interstates.
 Even something small, like a bag or piece of garbage, can scare you if it’s flying toward you.
 That can then put you at risk of being in an accident.

 Overall the biggest takeaways from all this are that there are often objects in the road, which can be anything from a pebble to an animal that can cause accidents and damage to your car.
-If that happens, you need to report it and check everyone for injuries.
+If that happens, you need to report it, check everyone for injuries and look for an auto collision repair shop.
 You may also need to look for a VW Auto services center if your Volkswagen vehicle needs repair.